7 Proven Health Benefits Of Custard Apple

 A surprising benefit of custard apple fruit is pain relief.
 It’s caused by Kaur-16-en-19-oic acid, a compound that has anti-inflammatory abilities.5 The effects are even comparable to standard drugs typically used for analgesic effects.6

 Consider using custard apple extracts for minor injuries.
 Its ability to relieve pain and heal wounds will come in handy.
 Plus, the anti-bacterial effects will limit the chances of infection.

 6. Cures Acne

 Acne is often caused by bacterial buildup in the pores.
 However, the strong anti-microbial properties of custard apple may help your skin.
 It’ll clear out bacteria, making breakouts less likely.
-The wound healing potential of custard apple will also mend existing breakouts.
+The wound-healing potential of custard apple will also treat existing breakouts.